 In my favourite book of the entire Bible, the Song of Solomon, I also see another aspect of this played out in a more subtle way.
 Midway through the book, immediately after what is commonly interpreted as their wedding, the Shulamite Bride, or a type of Bride of Christ, the Church, is half asleep or half awake when she hears her lover, the groom at the door (Sg 5:2).
 At first she doesn’t answer, but by the time she gets to the door, he’s long gone (Sg.
 5:6).

 Many read this through a lens of rebellion and think that her sleeping here is indicative of backsliding and not answering when Jesus is knocking.
 However, others, like my mentor and friend SJ Hill have compelled me to believe she is merely at a stage in her maturity where she can rest and trust and is awoken by him.
-Jesus, our Bridegroom God never sleeps nor slumbers (Psalm 121:4) and ever lives to make intercession for us (Hebrews 7:25), like when His disciples in the garden of Eden the night before His crucifixion who couldn’t stay awake one hour while He prayed so fervently that his sweat was like drops of blood.
+Jesus, our Bridegroom God never sleeps nor slumbers (Psalm 121:4) and ever lives to make intercession for us (Hebrews 7:25), like His disciples in the garden of Eden the night before Christ’s crucifixion who couldn’t stay awake one hour while He prayed so fervently that his sweat was like drops of blood.

-It’s believed by some that, the Bride here in the song is resting while he “takes care of things” during the night in a similar way that in most cultures throughout the ages, it’s typically the man who is the provider who looks after his wife and family.
+It’s believed by some that the Bride here in the song is resting while he “takes care of things” during the night in a similar way that in most cultures throughout the ages, it’s typically the man who is the provider who looks after his wife and family.
 Likewise, our source of provision is our heavenly bridegroom, Jesus Christ.
 All our needs are met in Him.
 He has our best interest in mind, even if and when we feel like He doesn’t or isn’t working things out on our timetable or in our way.

 With that in mind, when I access that place in my inner man that has the peace that transcends all human understanding, where I can’t accomplish what I need accomplished on my own but only with the trust in my “head covering” to do it all for me, I can rest easy.